Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory-b2c/README.md

 8. Create a folder named *controller* in the Java source folder for your application.

-9. Create a new Java file named *HelloController.java* in the *controller* folder and open it in a text editor.
+9. Create a new Java file named *AADB2CWebController.java* in the *controller* folder and open it in a text editor.

 10. Enter the following code, then save and close the file:
 <!-- embedme ../azure-spring-boot/src/samples/java/com/azure/spring/btoc/AADB2CWebController.java#L21-L53 -->